 Fine then.
 I put buying a house into my 1-5 year plan.
 Before that, was going to France to live for half a year.
 Before that, was saving lots of money.

 3.78 months later “my” house, no actually, my house came for sale and an offer was made.
 What madness is this?
 I had prioritized goals, dangit.
 One mustn’t mess with goals…

 Or does one?

-It is essential to keep dreams around, for they lead to visions, and with hard work, visions become reality.
 We guide our own reality with what we allow ourselves to dream, and the value of dreams is measured by the amount of hard work we’re willing to do to birth them.

 Last night some friends came over, bearing rhubarb crisp and practical knowledge and helped me turn my dream of a house into a home.
 I snapped a photo and was stopped in my proverbial tracks to remember:

 …this is what I envisioned five months ago.
 Friends.
 Home.
 Beauty.
 Food.
 Peace.